bsu-mbe-cbl/paraview-for-mesh-viewing/README.md

 > Quick viewing of STL and INP files using Paraview

-We need a more efficient way to view STL and INP files than using the GUI of Hypermesh.
+We need a more efficient way to view STL and (simple) INP files than using the GUI of Hypermesh.
 This project uses Paraview to quickly view STL and INP files, the way I've been doing it during my automatic meshing project.

 ## Installation